Vibrations of Continuous Systems: Lateral Vibrations of Beams

 so 10.26 becomes

-Separating the and
+Separating the x and t terms we find

 This results in equations